amandamarkee/actias-luna-genome/annotation-notes-ACTIVE.md

 Note: I will be using instar subreads (input file #4) that came off of PacBio Sequel IIe, which are in bam format.
 I will be using [this protocol](https://bedtools.readthedocs.io/en/latest/content/tools/bamtofastq.html) to convert bam to fastq.

-## Step 1 of BRAKER2 Feature Annotation – Retrieve protein sequences
+## Step 1 of BRAKER2 Feature Annotation – Running with protein sequences
 ## (a) Retrieve protein sequences

 ### Retrieve protein sequences from a well-annotated, closely related species